PlasmaHH/vdb/doc/PAHOLE.md

 # pahole
 This is an enhanced and redone version of the pahole python command that once came with gdb.
 It has support for virtual inheritance and a possibly more useful layout display.
-Bitfield support is missing for now as well as proper support for unions.
+While it now supports bitfields, it still has trouble with unions ( and will mostly arbitrarily chose one of the possible values ).
 Type names are shortened via the standard mechanism where possible.

 ## Commands